Lohan (footballer): Career

 On 8 January 2024, Lohan rescinded his contract with Criciúma, and joined Santo André seven days later.
 He moved to Floresta on 12 April, but agreed to a deal with Guarani on 24 August.

 Lohan began the 2025 campaign at Portuguesa-RJ, before moving to homonymous Portuguesa on 31 March of that year.
+On 10 February 2026, he left Lusa to return to his previous club.